adamyassine27/healthcare-workload-simulator/README.md

 ### Quick Start - Full ML Setup (Complete Pipeline) using Python Terminal
-## Note - a 100,000 simulation dataset is already included in the data folder.
-Skip to step #2 if that is sufficient.
+## Note - the streamlit page is already trained on a 2,500 scenario size dataset.
+Skip to step #4 if that is sufficient.
+## The streamlit demo video used a 100,000 scenario size dataset, didn't upload due to file sizes, uploaded the 2,500 size one.
+## Steps 1-3 are to generate the dataset, train it, then validate it.

 # 1. Generate training data (currently set to 100,000 simulations - ~3hrs - lines 11+143)
 cd scripts